Skip to main content

 However, studies show that applying 1.5 ml of 5% minoxidil once a day or 1 ml of 5% minoxidil twice a day can promote beard growth [4-5].

-If you’re interested in using DrHair minoxidil for beard growth, we recommend you book a consultation with our team to discuss your suitability, as this is an off-label use.
+If you’re interested in using minoxidil for beard growth, we recommend you book a consultation with our team to discuss your suitability, as this is an off-label use.

 How often should I apply minoxidil for alopecia areata?